Robbiekruszynski/Super-Galactic-Age-Calculator/README.md

 * copy / paste
 * https://github.com/Robbiekruszynski/Super-Galactic-Age-Calculator
 * Make sure you're in your Desktop directory
-* clone or download the following .git  * * https://github.com/Robbiekruszynski/Super-Galactic-Age-Calculator.git
+* clone or download the following .git https://github.com/Robbiekruszynski/Super-Galactic-Age-Calculator.git
 * Open your terminal and navigate to Super-Galactic-Age-Calculator directory (cd desktop --cd Super-Galactic-Age-Calculator)
 * Once in your terminal and proper directory run the command npm install (provided you are free of errors continue and run the next command)
-* npm run start (should automatically open localhost:8080/index.html in your default browser)
+* npm run start (should automatically open in your default browser)
 * If you are curious to run Karma / Jasmine to view testing
-* npm testing
+* run npm testing in your terminal

 ## Known Bugs